-Whilst Facebook are unable to measure a user’s emotion, they can track their behaviour by looking at the amount of time a user spends on your landing page, tracking back-clicks and immediate exits.
+Whilst Facebook is unable to measure a user’s emotion, they can track their behaviour by looking at the amount of time a user spends on your landing page, tracking back-clicks and immediate exits.

-Facebook measure User Value to avoid running click-bait or misleading ads, as again, this will negatively impact their reputation and user’s experience.
+Facebook measures User Value to avoid running click-bait or misleading ads, as again, this will negatively impact their reputation and user’s experience.

 If you’re promoting content, make sure you don’t use clickbait headlines and try to encourage movement (around your website) from your visitors.
 A video is a great way to immediately engage a visitor and have them stick on your landing page for longer.

 Think of your ad and landing page as a journey.
 The start (your ad) will only be viewed in a positive light, if the user doesn’t have a negative experience further down the line (on your landing pages).